monicahq/monica/docs/user/carddav.md

 [Thunderbird](https://www.thunderbird.net) supports CardDAV natively as of version 91.

-For older versions, or enhanced functionality, I recommend installing [CardBook](https://addons.thunderbird.net/thunderbird/addon/cardbook/).
+For older versions, or enhanced functionality, we recommend installing [CardBook](https://addons.thunderbird.net/thunderbird/addon/cardbook/).
 Download the add-on and install it through Thunderbird's add-on manager.

 To add an account: